SexChrLab/VariantCalling/resources/BestPractices_ReadMe.md

 # Best practices for variant calling on X and Y chromosomes

-This readme describes best practices for calling variants on the X and Y chromosome as outlined in Taravella Oill et al. 2025.
+This readme describes best practices for calling variants on the X and Y chromosomes from short read genomic data, after testing different approaches as described in Taravella Oill et al. 2025.

+The default steps prior to alignment and variant calling of raw reads include:
+1. FASTQ visualization for data quality
+2. General comparison across samples
+3. Raw read filtering, if implementing
+4. Quick assessment of the sex chromosome complement to validate the presence/absence of the Y and likelihood of heterozygous sites on the X in XX samples (or one can default to assuming the sex chromosome complement of the sample as reported).

-After FASTQ visualization and filtering the following steps should be taken.
+Once the raw read files have had initial QC/visualization, and metadata includes the expected sex chromosome complement, the following steps should be taken.

 1. Alignment
 2. Call variants
 3. Filter

 ## Alignment
 Alignment should be performed using a reference genome informed on the sex chromosome complement (SCC) of the individual.
-For XY individuals, this means the pseudoautosomal regions (PARs) on the Y chromosome are hard masked in the reference genome fasta file used for alignment.
-For XX individuals, this means the entire Y chromosome being hard masked in the reference genome fasta.
+If the sample has a Y chromosome (e.g., XY individuals), this means the pseudoautosomal regions (PARs) on the Y chromosome are hard masked in the reference genome fasta file used for alignment.
+If the sample does not have a Y chromosome (e.g., XX individuals), this means the entire Y chromosome should be hard masked in the reference genome fasta.
 Hard masked means the sequence is replaced with `N`s.

 Here is an example for how to generate these reference genome fasta files.